ajeanett/webserv/README.md

 # webserv
-project school 21 in collaborate with bandrw
+project school 21 in collaborate with bandrw and bmarilli